 (2) The general condition is that the appropriate regulator considers that it is desirable to give the direction in order to advance—

 (a) in the case of the FCA, one or more of its operational objectives;

 (b) in the case of the PRA, any of its objectives.

 (3) The consolidated supervision condition is that—

-(a) the appropriate regulator is the competent authority for the purpose of consolidated supervision that is required, in relation
+(a) the appropriate regulator is the competent authority for the purpose

 **Trials are provided to all LexisPSL and LexisLibrary content, excluding Practice Compliance, Practice Management and Risk and Compliance, subscription packages are tailored to your specific needs.
 To discuss trialling these LexisPSL services please email customer service via our online form.
 Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.
 Trial includes one question to LexisAsk during the length of the trial.

 To view the latest version of this document and thousands of others like it, sign-in to LexisPSL or register for a free trial.